chebfun/chebsite/docs/functions/chebfun/get.md

 ---
-title: """get"""
+title: "get"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """get"""
+function_name: "get"
-snippet: """GET method for the CHEBFUN class"""
+snippet: "GET method for the CHEBFUN class"
-qualifiers: """"""
+qualifiers: ""
-return_type: """out"""
+return_type: "out"
-arguments: """(f, prop)"""
+arguments: "(f, prop)"
 ---

- GET   GET method for the CHEBFUN class
+<pre class="help-text"> GET   GET method for the CHEBFUN class
     P = GET(F, PROP) returns the property P specified in the string PROP from the CHEBFUN F. Valid entries for the string PROP are:
         'DOMAIN'         - The domain of definintion of F.